emdgroup/baybe/README.md

 - handle measurements data and feeding it back into the experimental design.
 - compare different DOE strategies using simulation on synthetic and real data.

+## :exclamation::construction: NOTE :construction::exclamation:
+This repository is under **heavy active development**.
+Please note that the provided functionality and user interfaces are not stable and may change in newer releases.
+Therefore, if you would like to use the code in its current early stage, we recommend pinning the version during installation to prevent possible changes in the backend.
+In case of questions or comments, feel free to contact the **BayBE Dev Team**.

 ## Installation
 BayBE can be directly installed from [Azure Artifacts](https://***REMOVED***/_artifacts/feed/artifacts).
 To do so, ensure that all [prerequisites](https://pypi.org/project/artifacts-keyring/) of